Welcome to today's edition of the Rush 24-7 podcast.

 We've got to cut teachers.

-I I ran into a story.
+I ran into a story.

-It's a it's a story by Matt Bye.
+It's a story by Matt Bayh.

-It's called uh Cable Guys.
+It's called Cable Guys.

-After Walter, and it this explains so much.
+After Walter, this explains so much.

-There's one little paragraph in here that explains a whole lot.
+There's one little paragraph in here.

 Now, Cronkite was one of the most admired men in America, a known skeptic of the war in Vietnam.

-Voters and party leaders, it was thought could no more accept a newsman as a Democrat spokesman than they could imagine a politician broadcasting the evening news.
+Voters and party leaders, it was thought, could no more accept a newsman as a Democrat spokesman than they could imagine a politician broadcasting the evening news.

-Now it seems that Cronkite's brief moment as a vice presidential contender may have been the first inevitable step down that treacherous path.
+Now, it seems that Cronkite's brief moment as a vice presidential contender may have been the first inevitable step down that treacherous path.

-Today we're not at all surprised to hear names like Chris Matthews and Lou Dobbs tossed around as candidates for higher orifice.
+Today, we're not at all surprised to hear names like Chris Matthews and Lou Dobbs tossed around as candidates for higher orifice.

-And while it used to be that only political aides of notable talent like Bill Moyers and Pat Buchanan and George Stephanopoulos, and well, Chris Matthews could make the tricky transition from politics to TV news.
+And while it used to be that only political aides of notable talent like Bill Moyers and Pat Buchanan and George Stephanopoulos, and well, Chris Matthews could make the tricky transition from politics to TV news, now it's politicians themselves, Joe Scarborough, Mike Huckabee, who find themselves ensconced as hosts on a cable TV set.

 The door between politics and television news now isn't merely revolving.